jbradshaw124/Assignment2MPC/README.md

             }
             else if(slideNumber == 6)
             {
-                setupSlide("Which of these terms best descirbes the tempo of the piece?", "Andante", "Allegro", "Presto", "Lento", "audio7.wav");
+                setupSlide("Which term best describes the tempo of the piece?", "Andante", "Allegro", "Presto", "Lento", "audio7.wav");
                 correctButton = 2;
             }
             else if(slideNumber == 7)